-Herbicide application within the entirety of the Pioneer Valley Railroad's right-of-way will be performed using low pressure application from a specialized hi-rail truck equipped with a spray boom.
-This method is suitable for application within the buffer zone, or restricted application zone, of sensitive areas, as defined in 333 CMR 11.04.
+Herbicide application within the entirety of CSX's railroad right-of-way in Massachusetts will be performed using low pressure application from a specialized hi-rail truck equipped with a spray boom.
+This method is suitable for application within the buffer zone of sensitive areas, as defined in 333 CMR 11.04.
 The spray vehicle is equipped with spray nozzles and controls to allow for treatment of the entire roadbed, or to selectively treat individual sections of the ballast and ballast shoulders.
-Within sensitive areas where spraying is not permitted, a container will be used to catch any accidental dripping of herbicide.
-This is a trough apparatus mounted just behind and above the boom and will be hydraulically lowered to sit underneath the spray nozzles while the vehicle is traveling through areas where herbicide spraying is prohibited.
+Within sensitive areas where spraying is not permitted, a trough apparatus mounted just behind and above the boom and will be hydraulically lowered to sit underneath the spray nozzles while the vehicle is traveling through areas where herbicide spraying is prohibited to catch any accidental dripping of herbicide from the spray nozzles.